Repositories

 revert

-• Click on the Restore Tag button.
-This will restore the image for that tag to the previous image.
+• Click the Restore Tag button.
+This will restore the tag to reference the previous image.

 restoretag

-• To verify that the image has been restored to the previous one in the tag history, go to the Tag History section in the Quay UI and check that the restored tag has the same manifest digest and layers as the previous image that was reverted to.
+• To verify that the rollback was successful, go to the Tag History section in the Quay UI and confirm that the restored tag has the same manifest digest and layers as the previous image.

 restored

-To configure an image tag to expire from Quay on a specific time and date, follow these steps:
+To configure an image tag to expire in Quay at a specific time or date, follow these steps:

-• Create a new image repository as already explained.
-I created the olleb/expiration repository.
+• Create a new image repository as previously explained.
+In this example, create a public repository named olleb/expiration.

 echo "FROM scratch" > Containerfile.exp